US Territories & Regions

 June 25-30, 2023 / Puerto Rico and the US Virgin Islands

-You must currently be a teacher of record in a U.S. mainland or territory K-12 classroom, and actively teaching social studies or plan to school year 23/24.
+You must be a US citizen, and currently a teacher of record in a U.S. mainland or territory K-12 classroom, and actively teaching social studies or plan to school year 23/24.
+NOTE: Social studies teachers are priority, but special considerations will be made to teachers who have English learners in their classroom.

 Academy Expectations: *ALL expenses paid by GeoCivics